Phalcode/gamevault-docs/docs/advanced-usage/authentication.md

 Setting up single sign-on (SSO) using OAuth2 authentication for GameVault requires an identity provider (e.g. Google, Authelia, Keycloak, Microsoft, Discord, etc.).

+Currently only one identity provider is supportet at a time.

 ### Steps

 1. Enable OAuth2 authentication in your [configuration](../server-docs/configuration.md#auth).